tldr-pages/tldr/pages/common/soupault.md

 > It can also be used as an HTML post-processor or metadata extractor.
 > More information: <https://soupault.app>.

-- Initialize a minimal website project:
+- Initialize a minimal website project in the current working directory:

 `soupault --init`